heathbar019/Writeups/2024-04-12-b01lers-CTF/misc_chest_mix/README.md

 > By colbyjack

 ## Preface
 This is a fun challenge involving a minecraft world and exploring it's binary files!
-To solve this challenge I needed to download a tool called NBTExplorer as well access to minecraft version 1.20, so make sure you have these if you want to follow along.
+To solve this challenge I needed a tool called NBTExplorer as well access to minecraft version 1.20, so make sure you have these if you want to follow along.

 ![image](https://github.com/heathbar019/Writeups/assets/114100890/d14ae1ee-853a-4bfc-9e07-e8827ba9b560)
 ![image](https://github.com/heathbar019/Writeups/assets/114100890/70e24912-75b2-40f9-8f0f-5846694cd4a3)